gkapfham/www.gregorykapfhammer-old.com/research.md

 include_cached _popovers/paper_reference.html cite="Burdette2012" trailing=","
 %} and {% include_cached _popovers/paper_reference.html cite="Kinneer2015"
 trailing="." %} Papers such as {% include_cached _popovers/paper_reference.html
-cite="Kotelyanskii2014a" %} highlight how my research has also experimentally characterized the influence that the parameters of a search-based algorithm have on its efficiency and effectiveness.
+cite="Kotelyanskii2014a" %} highlight how my research has also characterized the influence that the parameters of a search-based algorithm have on its efficiency and effectiveness.

 </li>